 So, what’s all the fuss about?
 Well, global warming alarmism is about one thing: Control.
 The busybody supranationals want to tell the world what to do.
 They aim to eviscerate national sovereignty in favor of globalism, hence the international rebuke of Trump’s withdrawal.
 They desire to eliminate independent thought for mandated groupthink, hence calls for imprisoning so-called climate deniers.
 All the censorship, fake news, and Saul Alinsky rules will not succeed.
 On the contrary, they’re strategy is failing.
 We must remember the sage words of legendary 20th century pundit, H.L.
 Mencken, who wrote, “The urge to save humanity is almost always only a false-face for the urge to rule it.”

 Will you be attending Climate Week?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com